MS Spirit of Tasmania I: 1998–2002: Superfast IV

 The Superfast IV entered service on 1 April 1998 on Superfast Ferries' Patras to Ancona service.
-In March 2002 the Superfast IV was sold to TT-Line.
+In March 2002 the Superfast IV was sold to Spirit of Tasmania.

-2002 Onwards: Spirit of Tasmania I
+2002 onwards: Spirit of Tasmania I

-TT-Line took over its new ship on 10 May of the same year, she along with her sister were handed over to TT-Line at Patras.
-The two ships then sailed to the Neorion ship yard on the island of Syros for painting and general overhaul and renamed Spirit of Tasmania I. She subsequently sailed to Hobart, Tasmania, where she was refitted for her new service.
-On 1 September 2002 she entered service on TT-Line's Melbourne to Devonport service.
+Spirit of Tasmania took over its new ship at Patras on 10 May 2002.
+The ship was then sailed to the Neorion ship yard on the island of Syros for painting and general overhaul.
+She was renamed Spirit of Tasmania I. She subsequently sailed to Hobart, Tasmania, where she was refitted for her new service.
+On 1 September 2002 she entered service on the Melbourne to Devonport service.

 In 2015 she was refurbished in Devonport.

+Spirit of Tasmania I and sistership Spirit of Tasmania II are scheduled to be replaced by the Spirit of Tasmania IV and Spirit of Tasmania V in 2026.

 2005 event

-During the night of 3 to 4 February 2005 Spirit of Tasmania I ran into heavy seas in the Bass Strait while sailing from Melbourne to Devonport.
+During the night of 3-4 February 2005 Spirit of Tasmania I ran into heavy seas in the Bass Strait while sailing from Melbourne to Devonport.
 At approximately 02:00 the seas reached a height of 20 metres.
 The seas smashed cabin windows on the starboard bow and subsequently cabin walls were smashed down, flooding cabin decks as high as deck 9 (the deck under the bridge).
-Many passengers were unaware of the cause of water in their cabins as the water disabled the public announcement system.
-The captain decided it best to return to Melbourne, arriving mid morning to heavy media coverage.
+Many passengers were unaware of the cause of water in their cabins since the water had disabled the public announcement system.
+The captain decided it best to return to Melbourne, arriving mid-morning to heavy media coverage.
 The ship remained in port overnight for temporary repairs and sailed again the following evening for Devonport.